Friday, December 5, 2014

 This time also projections are wrong.
 BJP, sorry Modi will get two third majority.

 I personally think Modiji should be next PM.
-An upper caste organization wants a shudra
+An upper caste

 (a low rung shudra) to be a PM.
 It is a kind of revolution.